microsoft/WhatTheHack/xxx-DynatraceOnAzure/Student/Challenge-05.md

 ## Learning Resources
 - Want to know more about the Dynatrace Query Language? 🎓 [Learn DQL](https://dt-url.net/learndql) at the Dynatrace playground. 🎓

-- 📓If you want to go further and learn more about using DQL to refine queries in Notebooks, visit [Dynatrace Query Language](https://www.dynatrace.com/support/help/observe-and-explore/query-data/dynatrace-query-language).
+- If you want to go further and learn more about using DQL to refine queries in Notebooks, visit [Dynatrace Query Language](https://www.dynatrace.com/support/help/observe-and-explore/query-data/dynatrace-query-language).

 ## Tips